FunBioDiv/gis-diversification/README.md

 # gis-diversification
-get diversification metrics from field coordinates
+Get diversification metrics from field coordinates

+Dataset are stored in the Nextcloud folder.